 - Add about 15–20 mL of 3% hydrogen peroxide to the second flask.

 - Measure 5ml of yeast suspension into a 10ml graduated cylinder.

 - Pour the vinegar into the flask that contains baking soda.
 The goal is to produce a small quantity of carbon dioxide gas in the flask.
 The foam that may be produced should not overflow out of the flask.

-- Pour the yeast suspension into the 3% hydrogen peroxide.
+- Pour the yeast suspension or other catalyst into the 3% hydrogen peroxide.
 The goal is to produce a small quantity of oxygen gas in the flask.
 The foam that may be produced should not overflow out of the flask.

 - Light a wood splint and allow it to burn for a few seconds.
 If the tip of the wood splint begins to glow red, this will make it easier to relight the splint after it is extinguished.

 - Quickly insert the flaming wood splint into the flask with carbon dioxide gas.
 The splint should not touch the liquid in the flask.
 The flame will become extinguished because of the carbon dioxide gas.
 The tip of the wood splint should still glow at this point.
 If it is not, you need to use a match or a lighter to heat the tip of the splint until it glows.

 - Insert the glowing wood splint into the flask with oxygen gas.
 The splint should not touch the liquid in the flask.
 The glowing splint should reignite because of the presence of oxygen gas.